-RECOMMENDATION 3 - Collective claims may be brought on an opt-in or opt-out basis.
-Where an action is brought on an opt-out basis the limitation period for class members should be suspended pending a defined change of circumstance.
+RECOMMENDATION 3 - Collective claims may be brought on an opt-in or opt-out basis, subject to court certification (see Recommendation 4).
+Where an action is brought on an opt-out or opt-in basis the limitation period for class members should be suspended pending a defined change of circumstance.